May 3, 2023

 We stopped at Lake Mackenzie for a couple of hours to swim and relax.

 I lay on the sand and fell asleep in the sun, exhausted from my early wakeup.
-Later discovering that I quite possibly got the worst sunburn in my life.
+Later discovering that I’d developed the worst sunburn in my life.
 It was so painful.
+My fault for not wearing sunscreen!

 The rest of the day was bliss, we were given lunch and drink, swam in the sea/rivers, witnessed a ship wreck, encountered dingoes, some weird looking lizards and were given snacks.